KyrianU/Gym-World/README.md

  | Instagram Link| Redirected to Instragram in new tab | Click Instagram icon | User redirected to new tab| Pass|
  | Twitter Link | Redirected to Twitter in new tab | Click Twitter icon | User redirected to twitter in new tab| Pass|

+# W3C Validator Testing

+* All 3 HMTL file (index, classes and contact) And CSS were ran through (https://validator.w3.org/nu/#textarea) and (https://jigsaw.w3.org/css-validator/validator) respectively to ensure all codes meet the standards.
+All files came back with no errors.

  # Bugs
  * During testing, The W3C validator flagged that the atrribute "optional" does not allowed on the element select